 A health advisor can help with the search and the vetting processes.
 The health advisor will also be able to quickly connect you with physicians, hospitals and emergency facilities when you and family members are traveling.

 Below are three important and all-encompassing questions parents need to ask during the vetting process.

-A survey by the National Pediatric Readiness Project found that 15% of doctors treating pediatric patients in emergency rooms were trained in pediatric emergency medicine.
-Doctors in this sub-specialty have six years of post-graduate training and residencies in both pediatrics and pediatric emergency medicine.
+A National Pediatric Readiness Project survey found that 15% of doctors treating pediatric patients in emergency rooms were trained in pediatric emergency medicine.
+Doctors in this sub-specialty have six years of post-graduate training and residencies in paediatrics and pediatric emergency medicine.

 Studies have found that the more children treated by a facility, the more the staff is trained and experienced in administering the appropriate care to children.
 There are distinct differences in treating children than in treating adults.

-A child’s growth plates will make an x-ray harder to read.
+A child’s growth plates will make an X-ray harder to read.
 The vital signs of children have a different range of normal than an adult.
-There are conditions, while not considered serious for an adult, are considered serious for a child.
+While not considered serious for an adult, some conditions are considered serious for a child.

 The appropriate dosages for children are dependent on their weight.
-The emergency medical staff needs to be aware of the protocols in the calculations of the proper dosages for a child.
+The emergency medical staff needs to be aware of the protocols for calculating the proper dosages for a child.

 Many technologies and supplies geared to adults, such as a CT scan and IV needles, can pose unnecessary risks to children.

-An obvious determining factor is the facility having a separate waiting room or area specifically for children to alleviate any fear and anxiety.
-Many emergency care facilities specializing in pediatric emergency medicine will allow parents to remain with their children during both the exam and the treatment.
+An obvious determining factor is the facility’s separate waiting room or area specifically for children to alleviate fear and anxiety.
+Many emergency care facilities specializing in pediatric emergency medicine will allow parents to remain with their children during the exam and the treatment.

 Are you looking for an emergency room in Houston, TX?
 At Ascent Emergency Room, we care about your health and their emergency needs.
 We are located just a little away from you and provide exceptional and comprehensive emergency care appointments for the surrounding Houston area: